Swizz Beatz Defends Wife Alicia Keys Amid Criticism Of Her & Usher's Sultry Super Bowl Embrace

 The singer took the stage in an all-red jumpsuit to perform a rendition of their 20-year-old hit, and during the performance, the pair got veeeeeery cozy.
 One moment, in particular, that gained a lot of steam is when Usher hugged Alicia, which led to fans on social media cracking jokes all night.

-Despite the world cracking jokes and getting mad on his behalf, it looks like Swizz Beatz was’t fazed by his wife’s interaction with Usher.
+Despite the world cracking jokes and getting mad on his behalf, it looks like Swizz Beatz wasn’t fazed by his wife’s interaction with Usher.

 The producer took to Instagram to congratulate Keys on her appearance during the halftime show, letting fans know “Y’all talking about the wrong damn thing.”